Your cart is currently empty!

 Putting it into human terms: At the exact moment that someone you do something right, your coach says something like, “That’s it!”

 It’s like playing the game of Hot and Cold, where the word “warm” tells you something you did is right, even if it only means you are close.

 We would call the “That’s it” or “warm” in the Hot and Cold game a marker.
-It marks or isolates the moment that we were doing something correctly.
-The click is a marker.
+It marks or points out and isolates the moment that we were doing something correctly.
+The click sound is a marker pointing out the exact moment the dog has done something right that will earn them a treat.
 Training different things behavior eventually teaches them to pay attention to their own behavior.

 Part 3 – Shaping